 The Bergamasco's coat is its most striking physical feature: three kinds of hair combine to form dense, flat, felt-like mats that continue to grow over the course of the dog's life, reaching the ground at approximately 5 years.

-The coat is striking and unusual in appearance, but is actually a very efficient protection system for the dog: The mats protect from cold and wet -- the Bergamasco can tolerate extended periods outdoors in freezing cold, or even wet weather, without becoming uncomfortable.
-In addition, the coat protected them from the attacking bites from wolves, and in modern times can protect them from bites from other dogs, and also protects from insect bites.
+The coat is striking and unusual in appearance, but is actually a very efficient protection system for the dog: The mats protect from cold and wet - the Bergamasco can tolerate freezing cold without becoming uncomfortable- but it is also a thermo regulator, keeping the dogs cooler in the heat of summer and protecting them from sunbruns.
+In addition, the coat protected them from the attacking bites from wolves, and in modern times can protect them from bites from other dogs, it also protects them from insect bites and is an afficient shied for tics to get to the skin.
 The matting does not extend all the way down to the skin, and so the mats do not pull at the dog's skin.
 Also, air is able to circulate down to the skin in between the mats, allowing the skin to breathe.

 Contrary to what many first-time observers think, the coat is not at all difficult to maintain.
 In fact, it requires less care than coats that need brushing.
 There is a puppy coat for the first year, which is soft and not unlike an English Sheepdog.
 As the dog nears its first birthday, coarser "goat" hair and fuzzy "wool" begin to appear.
 At approximately age one, the coat must be "ripped" by the owner into the mats.
 This process can take a few hours, or at most a few evenings, but once it is done, it's done for life.
 For the next six months, a weekly check to make sure the mats have not grown back together is all that is required.
 After that, the mats stay separate, and become dense enough that very few things get caught in them.
 Even after rolling in leaves and pine needles, a mature Bergamasco can simply give a good shake and there is nothing left stuck in its coat.